Johnny Olson: Early announcing work

 On television, Olson was an announcer on Break the Bank and was the announcer and sometimes the host on Fun for the Money on ABC-TV in 1949.
 Olson also was the announcer for Play Your Hunch.

 Olson was host of Homemaker's Jamboree, an audience-participation game show that debuted on WJZ-TV on October 5, 1952.

 Beginning in 1960, Olson announced the CBS prime-time panel game To Tell the Truth.
 The following year, he added duties on sister show What's My Line?, and in 1962 began announcing on the original Match Game in daytime on NBC until that series ended in 1969.
 Before going live, Olson did an audience warm-up by asking questions and getting the audience ready for the live telecast.

+Twice, in 1965 and again in 1974, he appeared as the mystery guest on What's My Line?.
+The first time he managed to stump the panel; the second time, Arlene Francis guessed his identity.

-Olson was also announcer for The Jackie Gleason Show from 1962 until its cancellation in 1970.
+Olson was also the announcer for The Jackie Gleason Show from 1962 until its cancellation in 1970.

 Olson continued to announce What's My Line? and To Tell the Truth after both shows moved from CBS to syndication in the late 1960s.
 His involvement with those shows ended when he was designated announcer of the 1972 revivals of The Price Is Right and I've Got a Secret, both of which were taped in Hollywood, where he relocated.

-He was the announcer, from 1966 to 1970, for five of The Jerry Lewis MDA Labor Day Telethons.
+He was the announcer for five of The Jerry Lewis MDA Labor Day Telethons from 1966 to 1970.

 The Price Is Right

-While Name That Tune, To Tell the Truth, What's My Line, and The Match Game put Olson in the elite class of television game-show announcers, the revival of The Price Is Right cemented Olson's fame.
-In addition to serving as host Bob Barker's sidekick, Olson was a beloved and valued member of the "cast."
-He warmed up the audiences prior to taping; during taping, he often received on-camera exposure (occasionally bantering with Barker) prior to calling out the contestants' names; he also frequently appeared in the showcases.
+Although Name That Tune, To Tell the Truth, What's My Line? and Match Game put Olson in the elite class of television game-show announcers, the revival of The Price Is Right cemented Olson's fame.
+In addition to serving as host Bob Barker's sidekick, Olson was a beloved and valued member of the "cast".
+He warmed up the audiences prior to taping; during taping, he often received on-camera exposure (occasionally bantering with Barker) prior to calling out the contestants' names.
+He also frequently appeared in the showcases.

-His exhortation for contestants to "Come on down!" became a catchphrase, and a Price Is Right tradition observed by his successors Rod Roddy (1986–2003), Rich Fields (2004–2010), and George Gray (2011–present).
+His exhortation for contestants to "Come on down!" became a catchphrase, and a The Price Is Right tradition observed by his successors Rod Roddy (1986–2003), Rich Fields (2004–2010) and George Gray (2011–present).

 Match Game and later career

 Olson began announcing for the revived Match Game.
-Like executive producer Mark Goodson, Olson filled in on the days when a scheduled guest failed to appear in time for a taping.
-Olson only missed one taping of Match Game during the CBS years; Bern Bennett served as his fill-in for one week of daytime shows and one nighttime show in 1975 (a week's worth of shows was taped in one workday).

-During the 1970s and early 1980s, during the peak of his announcing duties on Price and Match, he worked on several other Goodson-Todman game shows.
+During the 1970s and early 1980s, during the peak of his announcing duties on The Price Is Right and Match Game, he worked on several other Goodson-Todman game shows.
 He announced: